-And the understatement of the millennium award goes to…
+That was the understatement of the year.

 * * * *

 One looked answered that question.
-He inhaled, and shook himself back to reality.
-His eyes were so dark his bags had bags, yet there he was still dressed in his clothes from work, far from bed.
-Dad looked up to me and forced a smirk.
+He shook himself back to reality.
+His eyes were so dark his bags had bags.
+He was still dressed in the clothes from work, far from bed.
+Dad looked to me and forced a smirk.

 “I thought you were staying at Tanya’s tonight.”

 “I was, but… I wanted some time to myself.”

 He nodded and returned to idling.
-“Yeah.
-Yeah, I really get how that goes.”
+“Yeah, I get how that goes.”